vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

   1 passing (78ms)
 ```
-If you have similar output, everything is correct and you can continue to the solidity tests.
+If you have similar output, everything is working correctly.

 ### Test Token Contract
 Now we will make a simple token contract and we will test it.